-The people of Gothenburg use their Liseberg as a place for walking, partying and having fun.
+The people of Gothenburg go to Liseberg for walking, partying and having fun.
 From various attractions you have a magnificent view of the Swedish port city.
 Liseberg is the largest amusement park in Scandinavia.
 The park opens every year in April.
 That is celebrated with fireworks.
 Almost every year something is changed or added to this park.
 Not only can you go for different roller coasters, but there are of course also quieter attractions, gambling tents where you can win gigantic boxes of chocolate and of course various shops and restaurants.

 The history of Liseberg